richb-hanover/CeroWrtScripts/README.md

        90pct: 79.049
          Max: 140.421

 **Note:** The download and upload speeds reported may be considerably lower than your line's rated speed.
 This is not a bug, nor is it a problem with your internet connection.
-That's because the acknowledge messages sent back to the sender consume an interesting fraction of the link's capacity (as much as 25%).
+That's because the acknowledge messages sent back to the sender consume a significant fraction of the link's capacity (as much as 25%).

+---
 ## networkhammer.sh

 This script continually invokes the netperfrunner script to provide a heavy load.
 It runs forever - Ctl-C will interrupt it.
 You won't need this often :-)